caltech-netlab/digital-twin-dataset/README.md

 ## Quickstart & code examples
 ### Loading data
-See example code in `data_IO.ipynb`.
+See example code in [`data_IO.ipynb`](code_examples/data_IO.ipynb).

 ### State estimation (synchro-phasor)

-### Voltage control
-Linear DistFLow (LinDistFlow) model with measured slackbus voltage, real and reactive power injections.
+Given phasor measurements on a subset of nodes, we can recover the phasors for all network elements.
+This is described in paper Sections V (a) and VI (a).
+See example implementation in [`state_estimation_phasor.ipynb`](code_examples/state_estimation_phasor.ipynb).

 ### State estimation (synchro-waveform)
 Given point on wave measurements and circuit parameters, we can simulate the time-domain circuit power flow.
 The formulation is described in paper Sections V (b) and VI (b).
-See example implementation in `code_examples/state_estimation_waveform.ipynb`.
+See example implementation in [`state_estimation_waveform.ipynb`](code_examples/state_estimation_waveform.ipynb).

+### Voltage control
+An example implementation of Linear DistFLow (LinDistFlow) model with measured slackbus voltage, real and reactive power injections along with a voltage control example is provided in [`voltage_control.ipynb`](code_examples/voltage_control.ipynb).

+### MATPOWER Test Case
+A test case based on the A side sub-circuit in [MATPOWER format](https://matpower.org/docs/ref/matpower5.0/caseformat.html) is provided in [`case12dt.m`](code_examples/case12dt.m)

-If you think another example may be helpful here, [contact us](#contacts) and consider contributing to this project.
+If you think another example may be helpful here, consider contributing to this project via a pull request or [contact us](#contacts).

 ## Data quality